 - Lower cost.
 Cheaper, less comprehensive plans mean lower premiums.
 Younger people appreciate this.

-- Valid from 2019, hardship exemptions can be claimed to avoid a tax penalty—even without proper documentation.
+- Hardship exemptions can be claimed to avoid a tax penalty—even without proper documentation.

 Cons of Trumpcare

 - Plans are less comprehensive.
 Some insurance companies now offer plans that are essentially junk plans.